 Notwithstanding the foregoing, both the 1997 Stock Option Plan and the 2005 Stock Option Plan will remain in place solely for the purpose of administering outstanding awards.

 EMPLOYMENT AGREEMENTS

-This section describes employment agreements that were in effect until the August 2015 regardless of whether or not the employee is deemed to be Senior Management as defined in section Senior Management Compensation.
+This section describes employment agreements that are currently in place effect for Senior Management as defined in the section on Senior Management Compensation.